-- To make caramel, cook sugar and water over medium heat in a small saucepan.
+- To make the caramel, cook sugar and water over medium heat in a small saucepan.
 Gently tilt the pan off the heat to distribute color evenly as the sugar caramelizes.

-- When the mixture turns into a nice amber color, immediately add sliced bananas and coat with caramel and turn off the heat.
+- When the mixture turns into nice amber color, immediately add sliced bananas and coat with caramel and turn off the heat.

 - In the bowl of the electric mixer, beat the butter on medium-high speed until soft.
 Then add sugar and mix until creamy and fluffy.

 - Whisk the eggs in a bowl, stir into the batter and blend well.

 - Add half of the flour to the batter and mix well.
 Then stir in half of the milk.
 Add the rest of flour and mix, and finally stir in the rest of milk.
 Mix well to combine.

 - Add vanilla extract and fold in the caramelized banana just until combined.